Skip to main content

 • the seating position.

 Each piece reinforces the others.
 Light shapes the face and adds depth to the frame.
-The background gives the channel an identity.
-The furniture protects long sessions from turning into back pain.
+Background gives the channel an identity.
+Furniture protects long sessions from turning into back pain.
 The acoustic and electrical environment carries a clean signal to the audience.
 Pulled apart, these are gear choices.
-Held together, they are a system.
+Held together, they're a system.

 A minimum kit that already supports regular broadcasts: